gdscuic/web-dev-crash-course/README.md

 - https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps
 - https://developer.mozilla.org/en-US/docs/Web/CSS

 This repo includes completed code up to our CSS event.
 If you'd like to build out the Javascript portion of the website, we highly suggest following along with us as we built it in the Javascript event.
 You can find the recording [here](https://gdsc.community.dev/e/mna3wr/).
+We go over what is neccessary to know for the event, but you can find more resources on learning Javascript here:

-This is a general walkthrough of Javascript you can follow: https://developer.mozilla.org/en-US/docs/Learn/JavaScript
+- This is a general walkthrough of Javascript you can follow: https://developer.mozilla.org/en-US/docs/Learn/JavaScript

-This guide divides Javascript subjects into more specific topics: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide
+- This guide divides Javascript subjects into more specific topics: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide

 ## Next steps